ferris-wufei/algorithm_ml/README.md

 `ml_NN.py`

 Multi-layer Neural Networks solved with `Back-Propagation` algorithm.
-Added penalizing parameter in cost function. `Gradient Descent` is performed on all training samples during each iteration, and the speed could be improved with `Stochastic Gradient Descent`.
-Check *reference 2* in the code comment for more details.
+Using `Cross Entropy` as cost function and `Stochastic Gradient Descent` for training.
+Note I've converted the y label to `0 / 1` vectors of the same length of unique y levels.

 ## To-Do